yairm210/Unciv/README.md

 ## Is there a desktop version?

+There are standalone zip files for each operating system in [Releases](https://github.com/yairm210/UnCiv/releases) which contain everything needed for Unciv to run

-If you have Java 8, there are JARs in [Releases](https://github.com/yairm210/UnCiv/releases) which you can run with `java -jar Unciv.jar`
+If you have Java 8, and are familiar with the command line, there are (considerably smaller) JARs in [Releases](https://github.com/yairm210/UnCiv/releases) which you can run with `java -jar Unciv.jar`

+Be aware that the game will generate files inside the for where the Jar is located!

 If you also have JDK 8 installed, you can compile Unciv on your own by cloning (or downloading and unzipping) the project, opening a terminal in the Unciv folder and run the following commands: